 When a Cup Isn’t a Cup

 So what does that size actually mean?
-You may think you know what a cup size is, but there’s something tricky at work here.
+You might think you know what a cup size is, but there’s something tricky at work here.
 A cup is a measurement equivalent to 8 ounces, but that’s not the kind of cup we’re talking about here.
 Many coffee companies consider a cup to be just 4 ounces.
 That’s why a 3-cup French press only has an 11.8-ounce capacity.

 What does all this mean?
 A three-cup French press won’t necessarily brew what you think of as three full cups of coffee.
 Think about the mug you usually drink coffee out of.
 How many ounces can it hold?
 Many of us drink out of large mugs that can hold 12 to 16 ounces of coffee.
 If you do, too, you’ll probably want a French press that can brew at least a full mug at a time.